-For 2020, the rate of social security tax on taxable wages is 6.2% (0.062) each for the employer and employee or 12.4% (0.124) for both.
-Stop paying social security tax on and entering an employee's wages on line 5a when the employee's taxable wages (including tips) reach \$137,700 for the year.
-However, continue to withhold income and Medicare taxes for the whole year on wages and tips even when the social security wage base of \$137,700 has been reached.
+For 2020, the rate of social security tax on taxable wages, except for qualified sick leave wages and qualified family leave wages, is 6.2% (0.062) each for the employer and employee or 12.4% (0.124) for both.
+Stop paying social security tax on and entering an employee's wages on line 5a when the employee's taxable wages, including qualified sick leave wages, qualified family leave wages, and tips, reach

+\$137,700 for the year.
+However, continue to withhold income and Medicare taxes for the whole year on all wages, including qualified sick leave wages, qualified family leave wages, and tips, even when the social security wage base of \$137,700 has been reached.